skalenetwork/skale-consensus/docs/consensus-spec.md

 `3t+1 < = N`

-Simply speaking, not more than 1/3 of nodes can be malicious.
-For instance, if `N = 16`, the maximum number of malicious `nodes` is `5`.
+Simply speaking, not more than 1/3 of `nodes` can be malicious.
+For instance, if `N = 16`, the maximum number of `malicious nodes` is `5`.

-The identity of malicious nodes is not known.
-A malicious node will typically pretend being an honest node.
+The identity of `malicious nodes` is not known.
+A malicious `node` will typically pretend being an `honest node`.

-A malicious node will attempt to break the consistency and liveliness of the network by sending malicious messages, or not sending any messages, when it supposed to send a message by a protocol.
+A `malicious node` will attempt to break the consistency and liveliness of the network by sending `malicious messages`, or not sending any `messages`, when it supposed to send a `message` by the protocol.

 It is assumed that `malicious nodes` do not control network routers and links.
 This means that `malicious nodes` can not affect `messages` sent between `honest nodes`, such as corrupting or reordering them.